Rocket-CDS/RocketCDS/dev/database/xmlindex.md

             return _info.ItemID;
         }
 ```
-The reindex method can be called at any point, but it's usually only required on the update method.
+The RebuildIndex method can be called at any point, but usually only on the update method.

 ## Using the XML Index
 The XML indexes are added as linked tables that use the "GUIDKey" column of the XML table to store the value.
-Becuase the GUIDKey is an index column, and "order by" or selection for this data will operate with the same performace as a normal indexed column in the table.
+Becuase the GUIDKey is an index column the "order by" and selection for this data will operate with the same performace as a normal indexed column in the table.

 Example selection:
 ```